 - Find a few babysitters — You never know when something will come up and you just can’t take your child with you.
 You should always have a primary babysitter who you can call, but it’s best to have two or three backups.
 Make sure each babysitter you talk to can be available at all hours of the day and night.

-If you want to learn more about ADD testing, dyslexia testing, autism testing, or any other assessment for cognitive issues, give the Center for Cognitive Assessment a call right away.
+If you want to learn more about ADD testing, dyslexia testing, autism testing, or any other assessment for cognitive issues, give the Cognitive Assessment Group a call right away.